-Be aware of the potential consequences of malware for your business and know how to adequately address them if you find yourself dealing with a malware attack.
+Be aware of the negative effects of malware for your business and know how to adequately address them if you find yourself dealing with a malware attack.

 What Problems Can Malware Cause?

-A few of the particularly tough consequences of malware come from defacement, backdoor, redirect, and SEO spam attacks.
+A few of the particularly tough effects of malware come from defacement, backdoor, redirect, and SEO spam attacks.

 Defacements occur when attackers change the appearance of your site.
 They might add explicit images or offensive text to your homepage in order to erode trust in your brand.
 Defacement attacks require manual intervention from security experts.
 Although the matter is usually a quick fix, it can result in a loss of traffic or damage to your reputation that can cause lingering problems for your business.